craigmckeachie/code-academy-notes/src/content/docs/reference/rest.md

 ## PUT (update)

-- make sure the HTTP Method is PUT (NOT GET)
+- make sure the HTTP Method is PUT
 - you DO want an id in the URL, so you can tell the server what to update
 - you need an HTTP Header to tell the server about the content-type
   ```http